-- Today's qualified IM products in the inventory are very often handled and stored in the same manner as conventional ordnance with no advantage brought by insensitiveness. - In an attempt to solve this issue, a proposition for harmonisation of HD 1.6 criteria with STANAG 4439 requirements has been proposed.
+- Today's qualified IM products in the inventory are very often handled and stored in the same manner as conventional ordnance with no advantage brought by insensitiveness. - In an attempt to solve this issue, a amendment for harmonisation of HD 1.6 criteria with STANAG 4439 requirements has been approved recently.
 Does it really profitable for IM development? - In few countries, the explosives manufacturing industry can benefit from the use of safer explosive compositions in every day operations.
 Does Best Practices share possible for realistic IM Hazard Assessment? - Benefits that may be achieved by the development of specific regulations for IM can be illustrated by the use of CBA applied throughout the life cycle.
-Does dedicated CBA tools have the potential to help quantify the cost savings provided by IM? - This IMEMG's presentation offers industrial experts point-of-view to IM community.
+Does dedicated CBA tools have the potential to help quantify the cost savings provided by IM? - > This IMEMG's presentation offers industrial experts point-of-view to IM community.

-- Real IM according to STANAG 4439 can't be classified in UN HD1.6 due to use of no-EIDS, - NATO SSD1.2.3 cannot be introduced directly to UN regulations, - UN Orange Book influence increasing through GHS & CLP implementation, - Proposition for harmonisation of HD1.6 criteria with STANAG 4439 requirements has been proposed by Munitions Safety National Experts : - Significant step forward, IM would pass UN HD1.6 !!! - HD1.6 are stricter than SSD 1.2.3 ! - Then, caution to new criteria, they can be inappropriate
+- Real Insensitive Munitions according to STANAG 4439 can't be classified in UN HD1.6 due to use of no-EIDS, - NATO SSD1.2.3 cannot be introduced directly to UN regulations, - UN Orange Book influence increasing through GHS & CLP implementation, - Proposition for harmonisation of HD1.6 criteria with STANAG 4439 requirements has been proposed by Munitions Safety National Experts - >>> it has been approved by UN Committee of Experts on 10 December 2010: - Significant step forward, IM would pass UN HD1.6 !!! - > HD1.6 are stricter than SSD 1.2.3! - > Then, caution to new criteria, they can be inappropriate